 By Wednesday morning, the center of the storm was approaching the outlying western island of Palawan.
 But it continued to soak a wide area with heavy rain, raising the risk of mudslides and flash floods elsewhere.

-The storm, dubbed "Pablo" in the Philippines, had blown up into a super typhoon at one point Monday as it moved over the ocean, with sustained winds greater than 240 kph -- the equivalent of a Category 5 hurricane in the Atlantic Ocean, the Joint Typhoon Warning Center reported.
+The storm, dubbed “Pablo” in the Philippines, had blown up into a super typhoon at one point Monday, with sustained winds greater than 240 kph – the equivalent of a Category 5 hurricane in the Atlantic Ocean, the Joint Typhoon Warning Center reported.

-That wind speed is two and a half times the top winds of Severe Tropical Storm Washi, known in the Philippines as Sendong, whose heavy rains swept away entire villages in the same region in December 2011.
+That wind speed is two and a half times the top winds of Severe Tropical Storm Washi, known in the Philippines as Sendong, whose heavy rains set off landslides that swept away entire villages in the same region a year ago.

 “Many emotional people in (Mindanao) trying to prepare for Pablo with Sendong fresh in their minds,” Carin van der Hor, the Philippines director for the children’s charity Plan International, wrote Monday on Twitter.

 In the fishing village of Hinatuan, officials had warned coastal and island residents to evacuate to government shelters in the final hours before the storm hit, CNN affiliate ABS-CBN reported.

 Washi, on the other hand, caught many residents off guard.
 It was a weaker storm, but its torrential rain triggered landslides and flash floods in the middle of the night, when many people were sleeping.
 More than 1,200 people died and hundreds of thousands were left homeless, prompting a humanitarian crisis.